-5# Killer ESL speaking activities that require no preparation
+5 great ESL speaking activities for adults – with no preparation

 June 15th, 2016 / Teaching

 A good ESL speaking activity makes an TEFL lesson but it doesn’t have to take a lot of time to prepare.
 In fact, the more you step back from an EFL activity, the more you will engage your students as you’ll give them space to use their imagination.
 Follow this five activities to get your students speaking requiring no preparation from the teacher.

 1# No preparation role play